-First revealed back in March, 2012, the new Seiko Astron GPS Solar watch is finally available on most markets around the world.
-Although the timekeeper is presented in four versions (two of them in titanium and two in much more massive stainless steel), the most interesting among them is, of course, this SAST001/007 (no, it has nothing to do with James Bond) model in hard-coated titanium, which is going to be limited to only 2500 pieces.
+First revealed in March 2012, Seiko Astron GPS Solar is finally available on most markets around the world.
+Although the collection is presented in four versions (two of them in titanium and two in much more massive stainless steel), the most interesting among them is, of course, this SAST001/007 (no, it has nothing to do with James Bond) model in hard-coated titanium, which is going to be limited to only 2500 pieces.

 If you happened to live under the proverbial rock all this time, I’ll take a moment to recite some info that disseminated by Seiko regarding this new timekeeper.